| Crows: Misunderstood in the Maldive

 majority see crows as pests, ready to be shot

+for fun.
 Sadly, natives of these islands cannot perceive

 crow as a bird and locally call it kaalhu and